shridhar998/College-Bazaar/README.md

 # College-Bazaar
-College Bazaar is an Android Application which provides college students to upload their old stuff like books, bicycles, motorcycle to other students
+College Bazaar is an Android Application which provides college students to sell and buy old stuff like books, bicycles, motorcycle to/from other students
 ## Provides features such as :
 * Login, Logout, Signup and Authentication for users
 * Users can post new ads as well as see their own ads